dapak2002/programming-languages-2022/assignment-3.md

 ## Part 2

-If you want to have a look already how we will use the new features of the language, read the discussion on the [Memory Model](Lab2-Lambda-Calculus/LambdaFun/memory-model.md) and study the examples in [linked-list.lc](https://github.com/alexhkurz/programming-languages-2022/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/linked-list.lc).
+If you want to have a look already how we will use the new features of the language, read the discussion on the [Memory Model](Lab2-Lambda-Calculus/LambdaFun/memory-model.md) and study the examples in [linked-list.lc](https://github.com/alexhkurz/programming-languages-2022/blob/master/Lab2-Lambda-Calculus/LambdaFun/test/linked-list.lc), which are the starting point for Part 2 of this assignment.

 ### Programming with Linked Lists